Market Street Mission Life Change Program Summer Graduation

 Class will resume on Sunday, September 7th 2025.

-Class will begin on Sunday, January 4th – February 22nd, 2026.
-This class will meet weekly in the YFMB Great room at 9am.
+Class will begin on Sunday, March 1st in the YFMB Great Room

 Stephen Ministries Class | Christian Caregiving – A Way of Life